domptail/Hello-World/README.md

-# hello-world
+# Hello World!
 Hello!

 I am an environmental engineer with 8 years of international development experience.
-Please see my LinkedIn profile.
+Please see my LinkedIn profile for more details on my background and experience.

-I am interested in data analytics, particularly for 'development' and 'data for good' projects.
+I am interested in data analytics / data science, particularly for 'development' and 'data for good' projects.

-This GitHub repository includes ongoing personal projects which help me get hands-on experience and complement my online classes.
+This GitHub repository includes ongoing personal projects.
+The goal is to help me get hands-on experience and complement online classes.

-An engineer by training, I have a solid mathematical background.
-I also have good communication skills thanks to years of experience as an international consultant.
+I have a solid mathematical background due to my engineering training, and good communication skills thanks to years of international consulting.

-My current focus is thus developing programming skills:
+My current focus is improving my programming skills, including:
 - Database querying: SQL
 - Data visualization: Excel, Power BI, Tableau
 - Programming languages: Python, R